 - Your birth plan preferences, including pain management options.

-- Any previous childbirth experiences that may influence current decisions.
+- Any previous childbirth experiences that may affect current decisions.

-- Your concerns regarding potential interventions, such as episiotomy.
+- Your concerns about potential interventions, including episiotomy.

 Exploring Alternative Methods